 There are several alternatives to Medi-Share you may want to consider when looking for healthcare coverage:

 Healthcare Marketplace Insurance

-Marketplace plans can be purchased from the health insurance marketplace during open enrollment season each year, usually in November.
+Marketplace plans can be purchased from the health insurance marketplace during open enrollment each year, usually in November.

 Options include gold, silver, and bronze plans.
 Your choice will largely depend on your budget, general health, and how much coverage you need.

 Medicaid in the United States is a federal and state program that helps with healthcare costs for eligible individuals with limited income and resources.
 Medicaid also offers benefits not typically covered by Medicare, including nursing home care and personal care services.

 Medicare is the federal health insurance program for individuals 65 or older.
 Some younger people with disabilities may qualify as well.

 For $45 per month, you can become a Mira member and get access to hundreds of urgent care clinics across the country, low-cost lab testing, low-co-pays, and discounted prescriptions.

 Mira is not insurance.
 However, the healthcare benefits that are offered can provide exceptional coverage when uninured.